-- Students are selected on a first come, first serve basis. - Clinical slots are limited.
+- Clinical slots are limited.
 Clinical education credit will be considered for prior clinical experience.
 After applying to CGTC, applicants must contact the CT program faculty to determine clinical credit and/or clinical slot placement. - In order to begin the clinical requirements, students must complete a physical form, tuberculosis skin test, supply proof of immunization, undergo a background check, and submit to a drug screen test. - Students completing the CT clinical education courses must provide their radiation dose history.